Updates

 What is the most expensive auction item ever sold at a charity event?

-The highest bid for a charity auction item was for 'Salvator Mundi' by Leonardo da Vinci.
+The highest bid was for 'Salvator Mundi' by Leonardo da Vinci.
 The invaluable work of art was auctioned for $450 million.

-The above charity auction item ideas will give you and your nonprofit team a head start in organizing the event.
-Whether you are procuring donors for a virtual item or looking for silent auction item ideas, the above suggestions have the potential to engage your audience and initiate a generous bidding war - all in support of your nonprofit organization.
+The above ideas will give you and your nonprofit team a head start in organizing your next auction.
+Whether you are procuring donors for a virtual item or looking for silent auction item ideas, the above suggestions have the potential to engage your audience and initiate a great auction - all in support of your nonprofit organization.

 Don't forget: